ianmaclarty/amulet/doc/quickstart.md

 Next comes the action itself.
-The comments in the body of the action should help you work out what's going on, but here are some things to node:
+The comments in the body of the action should help you work out what's going on, but here are some things to note:

 - `win:mouse_pressed(button)` can be used to check whether a mouse button was pressed in the last frame. `button` can be `"left"`,